BilalKucuk491/CSharpExamples/3renk oyunu/ReadMe.txt

-This is project name "three color game".
+This is game and game name "three color game".